akka/alpakka/docs/src/main/paradox/ibm-eventstore.md

 # IBM EventStore

-IBM EventStore is a in-memory database built ontop of Apache Spark and Apache Parquet Data Format, the Alpakka IBM EventStore connector provides an Akka Stream flow and sink for insertion of records into a table.
+IBM EventStore is an in-memory database built on top of Apache Spark and Apache Parquet Data Format, the Alpakka IBM EventStore connector provides an Akka Stream flow and sink for insertion of records into a table.

 ## External references

 [IBM EventStore Documentation](https://www.ibm.com/support/knowledgecenter/SSGNPV/eventstore/desktop/welcome.html)

 ## Artifacts